 Achievements can include:

-- Fill in an account.
+- Filling in an account.

 - Social Media sign-in/email confirmation, which is a great way for you to access more detailed information about your customers for personalized marketing and better target audience understanding.

-- Reach spending targets/number of purchases.
+- Reaching certain targets/numbers of purchases.

-- Free goods & services or discounts.
+- Free goods/services or discounts.

 |Monobank: Case Study|

-|Monobank is the first Ukrainian mobile-only bank that uses the financial infrastructure of Universal Bank.|
+|Monobank is the first Ukrainian mobile-only bank that uses the financial infrastructure of Universal Bank.

 # 3: Stamps & Coupons 🎫

-If you want to give users a convincing stimulus to get a specific product or service, or to make sure that they come back at least once, it might be a good idea to create a separate coupon screen where users will be able to manage this kind of Loyalty Campaigns.
+If you want to give users a convincing stimulus to get a specific product or service, or to make sure that they come back at least once, it might be a good idea to create a separate coupon screen where users will be able to manage this kind of loyalty campaigns.

-The Screen can include:
+This Screen can include:

 - The list of available coupons.